Catalpa bignonioides

-Catalpa bignonioides is a species of Catalpa that is native to the southeastern United States in Alabama, Florida, Georgia, Louisiana, and Mississippi.
-Common names include southern catalpa, cigartree, and Indian-bean-tree (or Indian bean tree).
-It is commonly used as a garden and street tree.
+Catalpa bignonioides is a short-lived species of Catalpa that is native to the southeastern United States in Alabama, Florida, Georgia, Louisiana, and Mississippi.
+Common names include southern catalpa, cigartree, and Indian bean tree It is commonly used as a garden and street tree.

 Description

-It is a medium-sized deciduous tree growing to 25–40 ft tall, with a trunk up to 1 m diameter, with brown to gray bark, maturing into hard plates or ridges.
+Catalpa bignonioides is a deciduous tree growing to 25–40 ft tall with an equal or greater spread, with a trunk up to 1 m diameter, with brown to gray bark, maturing into hard plates or ridges.
 The short thick trunk supports long and straggling branches which form a broad and irregular head.
 The roots are fibrous and branches are brittle, its juices are watery and bitter tasting.